Edward W. Estlow: Edward W. and Charlotte A. Estlow International Center for Journalism & New Media

 Edward Estlow began serving as a member of the Board of Trustees at the University of Denver in 1976.
 Prior to that, he had served as Alumni Association board member and as President of that organization from 1969–1971.

 Upon his retirement in 1985, the E.W.
 Scripps Company established the E.W.
 Estlow Fund in his honor.
 Beginning in 1992, the University of Denver utilized the Edward W. Estlow Fund for Journalism to invite a prominent journalist to campus each year to offer the Edward W. Estlow Lecture.
 In 1997, the Anvil of Freedom Award was established to recognize the Estlow Lecturer's leadership and commitment to the First Amendment.
 The Anvil of Freedom Award has been given to recognize the work of prominent journalists and innovators in journalistic endeavors.
-Some prior recipients have included Pulitzer prizewinning journalist David S. Broder, White House bureau chief Helen Thomas, Washington Times Editor-in-Chief Katharine Graham, CBS Evening News anchor Bob Schieffer, NPR host Renee Montagne, and the first worldwide citizen news initiative offering translations into more than 30 languages, Global Voices Online.
+Some prior recipients have included Pulitzer prizewinning journalist David S. Broder, White House bureau chief Helen Thomas, Washington Post Editor-in-Chief Katharine Graham, CBS Evening News anchor Bob Schieffer, NPR host Renee Montagne, and the first worldwide citizen news initiative offering translations into more than 30 languages, Global Voices Online.

 In 2000, the Estlows worked with the University of Denver to establish the Edward W. Estlow International Center for Journalism and New Media.
 The Center continues to hold an annual event in honor of the year’s Anvil of Freedom Award recipient and also conducts several research projects involving students at the University of Denver in investigations related to the future of news, intercultural news initiatives, and digital media in the everyday lives of parents and their children.

 Personal life

-Edward Estlow and his wife Charlotte Estlow have four children: Susan (Mrs. Carl Lyday), DU ’68 BA; Nancy Gwin; Sally (Mrs. Ray Baier); May Ann (Mrs. Terrance L. Erculiani), DU ’74 BFA.
+Edward Estlow and his wife Charlotte Estlow have four children: Susan (Mrs. Carl Lyday), DU ’68 BA; Nancy Gwin; Sally (Mrs. Ray Baier); Mary Ann (Mrs. Terrance L. Erculiani), DU ’74 BFA.
 Ed's Grandson, Andrew E. Hawes (Nancy Gwin) also attended DU ('92).
 Estlow died in Denver in 2015.